 Begin with a few nights in the happening capital,.
 Stroll around the historic centre, soak up some heritage in the fantastic museums, break for a lively seafood lunch in the Mercado Central and spend the afternoon gazing over Santiago from the summit of Cerro San Cristobal.
 If you’ve got any energy left, the bohemian neighbourhood of Bellavista will be open for dining, drinking and dancing until the early hours.

-Starting early, we’ll deliver yourdirectly to your hotel at no additional cost.
+Starting early, pickup yourat our centrally located Condor Campers HQ and get ready for your North road trip.
 Before driving off, stock up on cheaper essentials in the city and head west where you’ll soon reach the .
 This is Chile’s fastest growing wine region where you can learn all about the process and sample the best white wines of Chile at one of the many vineyards.

 On to funkyto walk its famously steep cerros (hills) and ride antique elevators like Cerro Concepción, the city’s oldest.
 This UNESCO World heritage site is a great place to get lost in the steep maze of bright mural lined alleyways, feast on the catch of the day, and take a boat ride around the harbour at sunset before eventually collapsing in one of the antiquated bars that stay open until the small hours.